Psr50x/Psr50x/README.md

 # 💫 About Me:
-🧑‍💻aspiring data analyst from @IITM<br>🎯passionate about converting data into insights and building frameworks for decision-making<br>🌱i'm currently learning data science, machine learning and python <br>
+🧑‍💻aspiring data analyst and data science from @IITM(minor in Data science & meachine learning)<br>🎯passionate about converting data into insights and building frameworks for decision-making<br>🌱i'm currently learning data science, machine learning and python <br>

 ## 🌐 Socials: